SBA rural director encourages small businesses to apply for PPP

 Key PPP updates include:

-- The Program’s eligibility is expanded to include 501(c)(6)s, housing cooperatives, destination marketing organizations, among other types of organizations;
+The Program’s eligibility is expanded to include 501©(6)s, housing cooperatives, destination marketing organizations, among other types of organizations;

 A borrower is generally eligible for a Second Draw PPP Loan if the borrower: